StateVoicesNational/Spoke/README.md

 1. To skip using the SMS provider (useful for development), set `DEFAULT_SERVICE=fakeservice`.
 2. Determine which database to use and set the necessary variables, listed in the [reference](https://github.com/MoveOnOrg/Spoke/blob/main/docs/REFERENCE-environment_variables.md).
   - To use Postgres, [follow these instructions](https://github.com/MoveOnOrg/Spoke/blob/main/docs/HOWTO_USE_POSTGRESQL.md).
-3. Spoke uses [Auth0](https://auth0.com) by default.
-However, for development, there are a few ways to bypass authentication.
+3. Determine which authentication system you want to use.
+For development, there are a few ways authenticate.
+  - To use the local strategy for authentication, use `PASSPORT_STRATEGY=local`.
-    - To set up authentication, [follow these instructions](https://github.com/MoveOnOrg/Spoke/blob/main/docs/HOWTO-configure-auth0.md).
+  - To use [Auth0](https://auth0.com) by default, [follow these instructions](https://github.com/MoveOnOrg/Spoke/blob/main/docs/HOWTO-configure-auth0.md).

 ### Getting the app running